Butch Buchholz: Amateur/Pro Tour

-Buchholz was ranked by Lance Tingay the world No. 5 amateur player in 1960, and was ranked four times in the US Top 10.
+Buchholz was ranked by Lance Tingay the world No. 5 amateur player in 1960 and ranked four times in the U.S. top 10.
 He played for the United States in the Davis Cup in 1959 and 1960.
+In the 1960 Wimbledon quarterfinal, Buchholz led Neale Fraser 2 sets to 1, and had match points in the fourth set, but Buchholz had started cramping and had to retire from the match when Fraser made it 15–15 in the fourth set.
+Fraser went on to win the 1960 Wimbledon title.
 Buchholz reached the semifinals of the U.S. Championships in 1960, losing to Rod Laver in five sets.

 Buchholz turned professional in 1961.
-He won the United States Pro Championship in 1962, by beating Pancho Segura in the finals.
-Buchholz was an original member of Lamar Hunt's Handsome Eight, a group of players signed by in 1968 for the newly formed professional World Championship Tennis (WCT) group.
+He won the United States Pro Championship in 1962, beating Pancho Segura in the finals.
+Buchholz was an original member of Lamar Hunt's Handsome Eight, a group of players signed by in 1968 for the newly formed professional World Championship Tennis.

 Retirement

 Since retiring as a player, Buchholz has served tennis in many professional and administrative capacities.
-He has been the Commissioner of World Team Tennis from 1977 to 1978, an Executive Director of the Association of Tennis Professionals from 1981 to 1982, and member of the men's pro council from 1981 to 1983.
+He has been the Commissioner of World Team Tennis from 1977 to 1978, an executive director of the Association of Tennis Professionals from 1981 to 1982, and member of the men's pro council from 1981 to 1983.

-In 1985, Buchholz founded the Lipton International Players Championships (now known as the Miami Open), which is now a leading event on both the men's and women's tours.
+In 1985, Buchholz founded the Lipton International Players Championships (now known as the Miami Open), which is a leading event on both the men's and women's tours.
+One of the courts there is named after Buchholz.

 Buchholz helped create Altenis, a management company which oversees tennis tournaments in Latin America.
 He also helped secure the continuation of the Orange Bowl International Tennis Tournament, a prominent international junior event in Florida.
-In 1992, Buchholz teamed-up with Arthur Ashe to found the 'Good Life Mentoring Program', benefiting hundreds of elementary and middle school children in the greater Miami area.
+In 1992, Buchholz teamed with Arthur Ashe to found the Good Life Mentoring Program, benefiting hundreds of elementary and middle school children in the greater Miami area.

 In 2005, Buchholz was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.